 Beneath the sky of Eludicia, a silver-haired man held a bundle in his arms.
 He stood gazing at the stars, looking down at the baby he carried whenever it squirmed.
 While most newborns would be crying, this child just stared at him, almost with knowing eyes.

 "You are indeed unique, child," murmured the man.
 "I may have foretold your birth and your place in the prophecy, but never would I have imagined you to have such special qualities.
-Silver eyes are a rare sight, and not many majes are born with the power that you have either.
+Silver eyes are a rare sight, and not many majes are born with the power that you possess.
 Perhaps you really can change this world."

 "Yes," replied the old man.
 "Oracle Lys is the great oracle who, according to ancient scripts and legends, was the one who prophesied many happenings at the very beginning of time; the beginning of our world, Eludicia.
 So far, he has not been wrong even once."